lucasli233/js-blockchain/README.md

 # js-blockchain

-Coded a blockchain in JavaScript to better understand how blockchain works
+Created a JavaScript blockchain with crypto-js to better understand how blockchain works